Cuckolding

 Psychology

 Proposed mechanisms include the intensity of pairing jealousy with arousal (a controlled "sting" that is sought rather than avoided), voyeuristic and humiliation components, and trust-based intimacy in which a partner's pleasure becomes one's own through compersion.
 Some commentators invoke sperm-competition or evolutionary hypotheses, though these remain speculative and contested.
-Survey work by Justin Lehmiller suggests the appeal is widespread and need not imply any relationship dissatisfaction.
+A widely cited 2018 essay by David Ley, Justin Lehmiller and Dan Savage argued that for many couples the fantasy is tied to relationship satisfaction and openness rather than to distress, and that acting on it is often experienced as bonding.
 As with most kinks, the causal evidence base is thin and largely descriptive.

 Prevalence & culture